 Car finance calculator - calculate car loan costs

-Our calculator gives you an idea of how much your monthly repayments are likely to be, plus the overall interest cost, if you take out a car loan.
-While it doesn’t cover personal contract purchase (PCP) or hire purchase (HP), the calculator provides a handy figure you can use to compare when you’re exploring your options.
+Our car finance calculator gives you an idea of what your monthly repayments could be, plus the overall interest cost, if you take out a car loan.
+Use the calculator to compare car finance quotes when you’re exploring your options.

 See loans available to you

-• Find loans without impacting your credit score
+- Find loans without affecting your credit score

 See loans available to you

-• Find loans without impacting your credit score
+- Find loans without affecting your credit score

 View our other calculators